krzwier/krzwier/README.md

 # 👋 Hi, I’m **Karen**.

-### I'm passionate about code and learning new things.
+### I'm a full-stack developer.
 I'm currently looking for a job, and I'm quite a catch 🎣, so be sure to snap me up quick!

 - 👩‍🏫 → 👩‍💻 I'm making a career change from higher education to tech